Revolt of the Altishahr Khojas

 After the Qing conquest of Dzungaria at the end of the Dzungar–Qing Wars in 1755, the Khoja Brothers were released from Dzungar captivity whereupon they began to recruit followers in the Western Regions around Altishahr.
 Not long afterwards, the Khoit-Oirat prince Amursana rose up against the Qing and the Khoja Brothers used the opportunity to seize control of the south west part of Xinjiang.

-In 1757, Hojijan killed the Qing Vice General Amindao (阿敏道).
-Qianlong retaliated the following year by sending troops to locations including Kuqa County, Yarkant (modern day Yarkant County) and Hotan (Hetian) to attack the Khoja brothers.
+In 1757, Khwāja-i Jahān killed the Qing Vice General Amindao.
+Qianlong retaliated the following year by sending troops to locations including Kuqa County, Yarkant (modern day Yarkant County) and Hotan (modern day Hotan Prefecture) to attack the Khoja brothers.
 In 1759, the rebel army fled west through the Pamir Mountains to Badakhshan (now part of north east Afghanistan) where it was captured and destroyed by the ruling Sultan Shah, causing the revolt to subside.

 With the revolt pacified, the Qing completed the reintegration of their territory in one of Qianlong's Ten Great Campaigns.
 The end of the conflict saw the restoration of the territory south of the Tian Shan to Qing control meaning that the Qing now controlled the whole of Xinjiang.
 After the appointment of an Altishahr Grand Ministerial Attache the Xinjiang area remained peaceful for the next 60 years.

+The revolt was a catalyst to confrontations between the Qianlong and Durrani Afghanistan under Ahmad Shah Durrani in a series of events known as the Durrani–Qing relations.